Discover more from Spark

 What can I do to project more decisiveness, confidence, and vision?

-Listen: To this excellent interview with Muriel Wilkins, on how to master Executive Presence.
+Listen: To this interview with Muriel Wilkins, on how to master Executive Presence.
+She describes how to flex your style to suit different cultures and team demands, and how to do it in a way that feels authentic.

 Envision: Reflect on what you’ve observed and complete these three sentences: